esean/stl_voro_fill/sw/readme.md

 $ sudo ln -s /usr/local/opt/gnu-sed/bin/sed /usr/local/bin/gsed
 ```

-Then make
+Then execute make.sh to compile & install all required software.
+You will need to manually launch
+the XQuartz installer opened in a Finder window.
+You will then have to log out and log back in to
+activate those changes.
+Once logged in again, XQuartz is used to open xterm windows called by
+the running scripts.
 ```
 $ ./make.sh
 ```

-You will need to manually launch the XQuartz installer.
-You will then have to log out and log back
-in to activate those changes.
-Once logged in again, launch XQuartz so xterm windows can be opened
-by the running scripts

-Copy admesh library,
+Finally copy admesh library,
 ```
 $ sudo cp bin/.libs/libadmesh.1.dylib /usr/local/lib
 ```